nimadastmalchi/csp-ray-tracer/README.md

 A CSP system uses an array of mirrors placed around a receiver to concentrate sunlight onto the receiver and generate heat, which is then converted to electricity.
-This program is a simulation that generates rays toward an array of virtual mirrors which then reflect each toward a receiver.
+This program is a simulation that generates rays toward an array of virtual mirrors which then reflect each ray toward a receiver.
 The temperature and power outputs of the receiver are calculated.

 Running the program with different implemented functions outputs various files.